janblocker2003/FinalProjectCS121/README.md

 ```

-# The Rest of Planning isn't Completed Yet:
+# The Rest of the Planning that isn't Completed Yet:

 ## Algorithm